omeka/everywhere-enduser/mobile/mobile.md

 **Clear All Likes** Clicking this will clear all your likes.

 **About the Collections** Click through for more information on the featured collection.
-This text is pulled from *somethign in the source url*

 **About Omeka and Open Exhibits** Learn more about the team behind Omeka Everywhere.